R&H Logo

 • Indefinite Maintenance – Often called ‘permanent’ alimony, indefinite alimony is typically only awarded when the marriage has lasted more than 20 years, one spouse has a disability that prevents them from earning a living, or the divorce involves individuals over 50.

 • Contractual Alimony – This type of alimony is agreed upon in a separation or divorce agreement rather than through a court order.
-Once finalized, contractual alimony cannot be modified in family court.
+Once finalized, a family court cannot modify contractual alimony.

 An attorney’s job is to help you determine the best approach regarding maintenance.
 Without hiring a divorce attorney, you may not be familiar enough with the law or adept at negotiating the alimony award you deserve.